 d.
 Oil and Gas Lease Auctions – Information about oil and gas lease auctions in Oklahoma is available online here.

 e.
 Miscellaneous Oklahoma Resources – Oklahoma's Unclaimed Property Index is a good resource.
 Oklahoma's online corporation records are here.
 Search Oklahoma land records by county starting here.
 Oklahoma Corporation Commission imaged document search pages can be found here.
-The weekly Oklahoma City Court Calendar is posted here.
-And crude oil prices covering Oklahoma (and several other states) can be found here.
+Crude oil prices covering Oklahoma (and several other states) can be found here.

 a.
 Drilling Permits and Production Reports – Pennsylvania drilling and production information is here.